-[Figure 1 - The Liverpool Street Key area of change.
-Local Plan]
+[Figure 1.
+Liverpool Street Spatial priorities, Key Area of Change, City Plan 2040]

 2. The Healthy Streets Approach

 The Healthy Streets Approach is a human-centered framework for embedding public health in transport, public realm, and planning.
 The Approach is based on 10 evidence-based Healthy Streets Indicators that capture the elements that are essential for making streets attractive and accessible places to walk, cycle and spend time, and for supporting social and economic activity.